 Due to the current pandemic, we do not have a seminar scheduled.

-Please contact our office at 210-566-6700 to be placed on our RSVP list for our next seminar which will likely be held at the Country Church in Marion.
+Please contact our office at 210-566-6700 to be placed on our RSVP list for our next seminar.

 Estate Planning Will Save Hassles Later

 Often Gilson Law Firm, PLLC conducts FREE informational seminars to the public to help people clearly understand the process of estate planning and why it is so needed by everyone regardless of age or wealth.
 In about an hour’s time, seminar attendees will learn 1) what happens when we do not have a power of attorney or will or trust in place, 2) what the most common estate planning tools are, and 3) how to get started.